 Selling your current home

-Deciding whether to sell your current home before or after buying a new one is crucial.
+Deciding whether to sell your current home before or after buying a new one.
 Selling first can provide a clear budget for your new purchase, but buying first with a bridging loan can secure your desired property in a competitive market.

 Purchasing the new property

-Once you have sold your current home or secured a bridging loan, you can proceed with purchasing your new property.
+Once you have sold your current home or secured a bridging loan, you can purchase your new property.
 Ensure you conduct thorough inspections, negotiate the best price, and finalise the legal and financial arrangements.

 For further information on property upsizing, you may find the following resources helpful: